 How to Hide a Key Outside Your Home

-by | May 12, 2022
+by | Jun 12, 2024

 Maybe you locked yourself out, your kids came home from school early, or you need a neighbor to pop into your house.
 There are plenty of logical reasons to hide a key somewhere near your front door.
 But how do you make sure your spare key is invisible to intruders?
 There is no one best place to hide a key since surprise and secrecy are critical.
-Instead, explore a variety of options and add a little creativity to decide what will work best for your property.
+Instead, explore your options and add a little creativity to decide what will work best for your property.
 Here are a few ideas for where to hide a key outside your home and how to keep it safe from prying eyes.

 Hide-a-key products: Rock, thermometer, sprinkler head